 Reluctantly, I pulled my laptop into bed and found the obituary online.
 Tim’s picture (above) showed the same beautiful smile I’d loved so long ago.
 I saw that he had died in a hospice at the age of 53.
 I was sad that I didn’t know, but I was grateful for the dream and the peace it had brought me.

-I believed that the dream about Tim was a true visitation for years but have since changed my mind.
+I believed that the dream about Tim was a true visitation for years but am no longer sure.

 Demons can access our imaginations and memories.
 They can also give us information that we could not otherwise know (which is one of the tests exorcist use to determine if someone is possesed).